R-Millager/asr4csd/python_for_asr_tutorial_day4.md

 ## **1. Set Up Hugging Face Authentication**

 > **What is Hugging Face?** Hugging Face is a platform that provides access to powerful pre-trained models for machine learning tasks like speech processing.
 Pyannote’s diarization models are hosted on Hugging Face, so you’ll need an account and access token to use them.
+In step 3 of this tutorial, you will grant permission for the use of several Hugging Face models that are used for Pyannote.

 1. Create a **Hugging Face account** ([https://huggingface.co/](https://huggingface.co/)) if you don't already have one.
 2. Generate an **Access Token** by visiting [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens).